denny/ShinyCMS-ruby/README.md

     * Spam comment moderation sends 'spam'/'not spam' training data to Akismet
 * Tags (currently enabled on blog posts and news posts, ready to add to any content type)
 * Likes or up/down votes on posts, comments, etc
+* Plugin architecture
+  * Load what you need and leave the rest out - smaller footprint, smaller attack surface
+  * Included plugins:
+    * News section
+    * Blog
+    * Generic form handlers
+      * Contact form submitted -> email form data to site owner
+    * Site search feature
+      * Supports multiple search back-ends; default is pg_search
+  * Write your own plugins to add custom functionality
+    * Plugin generator included: `rails g shiny:plugin plugins/ShinyThing` to get started
+* Support for themes on the hosted site
+  * Themes included:
+    * Halcyonic from HTML5UP (suitable for content-rich sites)
+* All emails use MJML templates, producing reliably cross-platform HTML emails
+* User accounts and administration
+  * ACL-based authorisation system for admins (powered by Pundit)
+  * Uses reCAPTCHA to block registration by bots
+* Web interface for site settings
+  * Change most site settings from within the CMS admin area
+  * Easily enable or disable CMS features (e.g. new user registrations)
+  * Decide which settings to allow site users to override (e.g. theme)
 * Built-in web stats (powered by Ahoy) and email stats (powered by Ahoy::Email)
 * Charts and dashboards for viewing stats (powered by Blazer)
   * Ready for use, but currently without demo data
-* Support for themes (on the main site - not, currently, for the CMS admin area)
-  * One theme included
-* All emails use MJML templates, producing reliably cross-platform HTML emails

 ### Planned features

-* Generic form handlers [in progress - nearly done]
-  * 'email contact page to site owner', etc
 * Newsletters (HTML mailshots) [in progress]
+* Algolia support for search plugin [in progress]
+* More themes [in progress]
 * User profile pages [in progress]
   * With content such as recent comments, recent posts, etc
 * Access control groups